 All praise and thanks are due to Allah, and peace and blessings be upon His Messenger.

-As for your question, some Muslim scholars say that wearing alcohol-based perfumes is allowed in Islam.
+As for your question, some Muslim scholars say that wearing alcohol-based perfumes is allowed.

 In this regard, Al-Azhar House of Fatwa issued the following Fatwa:

-In addtion, Dr. Muzammil H. Siddiqi, former President of the Islamic Society of North America, adds,
+In addition, Dr. Muzammil H. Siddiqi, former President of the Islamic Society of North America, adds,

 It is forbidden to drink alcohol.
 In the perfumes usually denatured alcohol is used.
 This alcohol is not unclean (najas).
 According to some jurists even natural alcohol is not najas.
 According to the Shari`ah, there is nothing wrong in using alcohol based perfumes.